jasonalternate/shorty/README.md

 The application structure uses *some* patterns borrowed from Domain Driven Design in order to decouple various responsibilities. <br />

+#### short comings
+The processing of shortlink usage statistics would be better serviced by a periodic job to process the raw view counts and create a kind of snapshot.
+In keeping with the "this assignment should be accomplished in a day, perhaps 4 hours" I did not feel it was appropriate to spend the additional time to implement this.

+Similarly, I suspect that the call to save a `view` should be done processed via some sort of queue in order to ease load on Postgres.

 Document storage for links

 Redis cache probably